 The Bravo Award honors Elizabeth Sills who served VFHS as President for over 15 years.
 This award is presented to an individual who has demonstrated a commitment to promoting animal welfare, who has been instrumental in making an impact within an animal welfare organization, and who is a reflection of the values of the Virginia Federation of Humane Societies.

 The Companion Award pays tribute to an animal who exemplifies the value and strength of the human/animal bond.
-This award is presented to an animal who has made an extraordinary difference for a person or community by saving, preserving or improving human life or shown continued devotion to humans despite having suffered significant abuse or trauma.
+This award is presented to an animal who has either made an extraordinary difference for a person or community by saving, preserving or improving human life or shown continued devotion to humans despite having suffered significant abuse or trauma.

 The Compassion award was named in memory of Pearl Twyne, who founded the Virginia Federation of Humane Societies in 1959.
 This award recognizes a Member organization or individual who has demonstrated extraordinary leadership qualities and whose accomplishments reflect the mission of VFHS to end the euthanasia of healthy and treatable dogs and cats in Virginia.

 The Humanitarian Award was named in memory of Jim Godwin, who was a driving force for new and expanded legislation in animal welfare.
 This award is presented to an animal control officer who has made a significant positive impact on the image of the animal control profession, established positive relationships with animal welfare partners, and demonstrated overall excellence in the performance of his or her job.